Os-tasty-code/321Project/README.md

 `cd my-app`
 `npm start`

+NOTE- install axios to this folder as well, in order for express to talk to the react code.
+`npm install --save axios`

 ### EXPRESS
-In order to run the file pathing and file accessing part (Express Code), please move into the my-app folder and run the program.
+In order to run the file pathing and file accessing part (Express Code), please move into the backend folder and run the program.
 Here are the commands to put into the terminal (starting from the 321 Project folder):

-`cd my-app`
+`cd backend`
-`node express.js`
+`node expressapp.js`

+NOTE: first time doing this will have to install express within the backend folder. to do this:
+`npm init`
+`npm install --save express`

 ### MONGODB
 In order to access the database (MongoDB Code), please move into the my-app folder and run the program.